Become an Umpire

 Does becoming a paid umpire impact my ability to umpire other leagues?

-Paid umpires are free to umpire for other organizations.
+Paid and volunteer umpires are free to umpire for other organizations.

 Pay Structure: